-Topic Director: Margaret Bruchac
+Topic Director: Emily Wilson

-Associate Professor of Anthropology
+Professor of Classical Studies

 Material heritage may include homes, herds, burial places, and hunting territories, or assemblages as personal as grandmother’s china, father’s tools, or auntie’s medicines.
 Heritage can be fragile, but so durable that it may survive in a snippet of song, a fragment of paper, a single word of memory.

-Moments of heritage loss and memory are often recorded in text; this is especially so in Asian, African and Middle Eastern areas where people are deeply engaged with issues of heritage and coloniality, while simultaneously possessing the oldest traditions of writing on the planet.
-Communal expressions of shared ethnic heritage animate unique cultures, languages, senses, landscapes, and memories.
+Moments of heritage loss and memory are often recorded in text, and literary or poetic traditions can themselves be claimed as the heritage of one group of people or another.
+Communal expressions of shared heritage animate unique cultures, languages, senses, landscapes, and memories.
 Heritage may be recorded and preserved in stone, and in monuments to victory, glimpsed through the names engraved, or the faces of uniformed men standing atop pedestals with weapons in hand, ready to be called forth in battle to once again rescue the nation.

 During a time when endangered ethnic heritage is actively being recovered — and when fraught histories of past attacks are increasingly being revealed — the Wolf Humanities Center topic for 2022–23 calls for artistic, scholarly, theatrical, literary, and other responses, as we seek to critically investigate, recover, and celebrate distinctive forms of material and ephemeral heritage.

-Margaret Bruchac | Associate Professor of Anthropology; Coordinator: Native American & Indigenous Studies; Topic Director, Forum on Heritage, Wolf Humanities Center
+Margaret Bruchac | Associate Professor of Anthropology; Coordinator: Native American & Indigenous Studies

 Jamal Elias | Walter H. Annenberg Professor of the Humanities; Professor of Religious Studies